LisaJacklin/CS301_Project/README.md

 - display the values in decimal and/or hexidecimal as well as in binary values.

 ## Important Milestones
-11/7/2022 : building subcircuits (adder, Fig1B, Fig1C) in C++ for later conversion and contemplation in ASM; Adder subcircuit not currently working correctly.
+- 11/7/2022 : building subcircuits (adder, Fig1B, Fig1C) in C++ for later conversion and contemplation in ASM; Adder subcircuit not currently working correctly.
-11/12/2022 : all subcircuits created and compiling correctly.
+- 11/12/2022 : all subcircuits created and compiling correctly.
 Multiplier with vector input added.
-11/13/2022 : multiplier code edited and adjusted.
-Almost ready for testing
+- 11/13/2022 : multiplier code completed aside from overload errors and testing.

 ## Final Result